fhiso/sources-and-citations/citation-elements.md

 The ^1^ at the start of the citation is the hypothetical footnote number.
 {/}

-A **citation element** is a representation of a logically self-contained piece of information about a *source* that might reasonably be included in a *formatted citation*.
-The information is stored in a sufficiently structured way that applications can parse and reformat it as needed when producing a *formatted citation*.
+A **citation element** is a logically self-contained piece of information about a *source* that might reasonably be included in a *formatted citation*.
+As this standard does not aim to provide facilities for the exhaustive description of *sources*, information about *sources* that is not normally included in *formatted citations* is not considered to be a *citation element*.
+*Citation elements* are represented in a sufficiently structured and language-independent way that applications can parse and reformat it in different styles and languages as needed.

+{.example}  The date that a *source* like a newspaper article was published is an example of a *citation element*.
+An American researcher might write the date as "Oct 8th, 2000", while the same date might be written "zo.
+8 okt.
+2000" by a Dutch researcher.
+The *citation element* should use neither of these as its representation of the date and adopt a language-neutral format such as one based on [ISO 8601].

-This standard defines many *citation elements*, covering the information normally found in *formatted citations* to a wide range of common *sources*.
+The accompanying Citation Elements Vocabulary standard defines many *citation elements*, covering the information normally found in *formatted citations* to a wide range of common *sources*.
 Applications *may* define their own *citation elements* or use those defined by a third-party standard; such *citation elements* are known as **extension citation elements**.  *Conforming* applications *must not* discard unrecognised *extension citation elements*, other than at the instruction of the user, but *may* opt not to display them.

-A *citation element* consists of four parts:

-*  an optional *layer identifier*, identifying the *citation layer* to which the *citation element* applies;
-*  a name, called the *citation element name*;
-*  a value, called the *citation element value*; and
-*  an optional *language tag*, identifying the language of value.

-A **citation element set** is an ordered list of *citation elements* that completely encode the information about a *source* required to produce a *formatted citation*.
+A **citation element set** is a collection of *citation elements* that completely encode the information about a *source* required to produce a *formatted citation*.
 Given a *citation element set* (and any necessary internal state), an application should be able to produce algorithmically a *formatted citation* in any mainstream citation style;
 they need not use every *citation element* in doing so if the style dictates that certain information is omitted in certain contexts.